anonymous-8989/sub-156/README.md

 ### 🔗 Load Dataset

-Using the following code to load the Surg-3M dataset LMDB and its annotation file:
+Using the following code to load the LEMON dataset LMDB and its annotation file:
 ```python
 import lmdb
 import numpy as np